SSC CGL ASO vs SSC CGL AAO (Audit) Which is a Better Job?

-The selected candidates for the post of Assistant Section Officer (ASO) are allocated positions in different ministries of the Central Government.
-Similarly, the qualified candidates for the Assistant Audit Officer are posted under the Indian Audit and Accounts Department, which is responsible for the audit of accounts of Central and State Governments and PSUs.
+Candidates selected for the post of Assistant Section Officer (ASO) are appointed in various ministries and departments of the Central Government.
+On the other hand, candidates selected as Assistant Audit Officers (AAO) are posted under the Indian Audit and Accounts Department (IA&AD), which is responsible for auditing the accounts of Central and State Governments as well as Public Sector Undertakings (PSUs).
+Additionally, candidates applying for the AAO post are required to appear for Paper 3 (General Studies – Finance and Economics) in Tier 2, which is conducted specifically for this post.

-Before understanding the similarities and differences between SSC CGl ASO and AAO, let’s take an overview of examination of the posts
+Before understanding the similarities and differences between SSC CGL ASO and AAO, let’s take a quick overview of the examination pattern for these posts.

 Name of the Examination Conducting AuthorityStaff Selection Commission